Billie Eilish on lovesickness, self-reflection and insecurity

 The siblings succeed perfectly in creating closeness through the choice of their artistic means.
 In “Getting Older”, the introspective first song, Billie’s singing is more of a mumbling as she ponders not only having to deal with pressure and responsibility, but also with the occasional stalker at the parental doorstep.
 Yes, you can even hear her breathing, and with difficulty.
 In any case, it is noticeable how cautious and quiet the album is overall.

-As dance-ready, biting, darkly dramatic and guided by the bass beat as their big hits “Bury A Friend” and “Bad Guy” it only gets occasionally.
+As danceable, snappy, darkly dramatic and guided by the bass beat like their big hits “Bury A Friend” and “Bad Guy” it only gets occasionally.
 “Therefore I Am” and “NDA” come closest to the earlier songs with their accelerated electronic pulse, and “Overheated” also works with its techno touch in the clubs.

 Typical teenage problems with love and boys

 As far as love is concerned, Eilish positions himself as a typical, immensely fickle teenager.
-While she is currently single, scolding her ex-boyfriend in the catchy “Lost Cause” but not getting anything on the chain, she whispers in “Halley’s Comet” again in this nightclub-jazz-affine way that the yearning man more often shows up in her dreams when she thought what must be related to the fact that she is falling for a lasting crush.
+While she is currently single, scolding her ex-boyfriend in the catchy “Lost Cause” but not getting anything on the chain, she whispers in “Halley’s Comet” again in this nightclub-jazz-affine way that the yearning man more often shows up in her dreams as she thought, what must be connected with the fact that she is falling for a long time.

 The title track “Happier Than Ever”, as the penultimate song on the record, then picks up all the apparent contrasts and incompatibilities, yes all the loose ends in the plot of Billie Eilish being as such – and does not bring them together, but in an overwhelming and epic way.
 At first you only hear her, by the way really beautiful and changeable voice, this time to the acoustic guitar and in whisper mode singing about her own happiness.